dhis2/reports-app/README.md

 ## Learn More

+You can learn more about this particular app [in the docs](./docs/README.md)

 You can learn more about the platform in the [DHIS2 Application Platform Documentation](https://platform.dhis2.nu/).

 You can learn more about the runtime in the [DHIS2 Application Runtime Documentation](https://runtime.dhis2.nu/).